Eevee simulate volumetric scattering by evaluating all volume objects inside the view frustum.

 Blend between linear and exponential sample distribution.
 Higher values puts more samples near the camera.

 Let the volume scattering scatter light in the scene.
 Unnecessary if no Volume Scatter is present in the scene.

 - Light Clamping

-Clamp light contribution to the volume scattering effect.
-Reduce flickering and noise.
-Set to 0.0 to disable the clamping.
+Clamp light contribution of the volume scattering effect.
+Reduces flickering and noise.
+Set to 0.0 to disable clamping.

 Approximate light absorption of the surrounding volume objects.
 This makes the volumes more opaque to light.
-This is a very expensive option and have limitations (link).
+This is a very computationally expensive option and has limitations.